Home

 3. Risk 0.5% of your account when win/loss is greater than 50% and 0.25% when win/loss is below 50%

 The risk and money management section is designed to protect your account from a major draw down.
-Limiting the amount you put into each trade restricts the amount you can make in a trade and more importantly, reduces the amount you can loose in a trade.
+Limiting the amount you put into each trade restricts the amount you can make in a trade and more importantly, reduces the amount you can lose in a trade.

 Summary